-QUARRY
+QUARRY GARDEN

-Wild respite, material richness and modern simplicity transform a typical residential yard into a quiet and meditative garden with a sunken “quarry”.
+Wild respite, material richness, and modern simplicity transform a typical residential yard into a quiet and meditative garden with a sunken “quarry”.

 Minneapolis, Minnesota

-2000 SF, 2016-2020
+2016-2020

+• The design team was asked to transform the underutilized shady back yard lawn into a Zen-like oasis.
 Abstract concept collages celebrating Minnesota’s geological and ecological context catalyzed the design direction, exploring how a wild landscape can be structured and experienced through a series of shifting planes, frames, and thresholds (both architectural and vegetal).
 The garden is organized as a continuation of the existing sequence of living rooms on the first floor of the house, transitioning from domestic to wild.
 The collages also tested ideas of mass and void within the garden, situating elevated wood plinths alongside granite-framed voids.

 PROJECT DETAILS